kongware/ftor/README.md

   ) (dbl)
 ) (sqr) (10);
 ```
-No real progress, but at least it is now recognizable that `ap` is a binary function and that the outer `ap` gets `sqr` and the inner one `dbl` as second argument.
+No real progress, but at least it is now comprehensable that `ap` is a binary function and that the outer one receives `sqr` and the inner one `dbl` as second argument.

-### Flattening through composition
+### Further lambda abstraction and point-free style

 ```Javascript
 B2_(ap, ap) (B_(triple, inc)) (dbl) (sqr) (10);
 ```
-Yay, we've avoided deeply nested function calls by using the composition combinator.
-But now the control flow is abstracted and we need to know how exactly this combinator works.
+Yay, we've avoided deeply nested function calls by using the binary composition combinator.
+But now the control flow is even more abstracted and we need to know how exactly this combinator works.

 ### Using a specific lambda

 ```Javascript
 A(x => triple(inc(x)) (dbl(x)) (sqr(x))) (10);
 ```
-Well, sometimes a good old lambda and explicit argument names are the better choice than a fancy combinator.
+Well, sometimes a good old lambda and explicit argument names are the better choice than lambda abstraction through combinators.
+The control flow is now quite obvious and even though we are less DRY it is the preferable way of solving the task.

 ### Runnable code